-The arrival of Jesus at the end of the age will mean resurrection and the termination of the last enemy, death.
+The arrival of Jesus at the end of the age will terminate the Last Enemy, Death, and resurrected saints will receive immortal bodies.

-When some church members denied the future resurrection, Paul responded by stressing the necessity for bodily resurrection, appealing to the past resurrection of Jesus as the precedent for the resurrection of believers.
-The saints will be raised from the dead when he “arrives” in glory, signaling the end of death itself – The death of Death.
+Certain men of the church in Corinth were denying the future bodily resurrection.
+Paul responded by stressing the necessity for resurrection.
+In doing so, he appealed to the past DEATH and resurrection of Jesus as the basis for the resurrection of believers.
+His disciples will be raised from the dead when he “arrives,” and that will signal the end of death itself.

 Jesus qualified as our high priest by participating fully in human sufferings, mortality, and death – Hebrews 2:5-18.